dalvtor/wordle-cli/README.md

 ### Disclaimer
 - This has only been tested in Linux.
 It probably won't work in other operating systems
 - The terminal has to be tall enough to show the game.
 If it crashes, please resize it so it's taller and relaunch the game
+- If you run this in a docker container and get an error, try this: `export TERM=xterm-256color` and relaunch
 - The code is awful, this was created for fun in a couple hours by someone who had no idea about curses